gbarisano/alps/README.md

 - The main output is a ```csv``` file named ```alps.csv``` located in ```alps.stat``` folder in the output directory.
 This file includes the ```id``` (based on the ```-a``` input), the scanner manufacturer (based on the ```-m``` input), and the metrics required to compute the ALPS index, separately for the left and right side:
  $$ALPS=mean(Dxproj,Dxassoc)/mean(Dyproj,Dzassoc)$$
 The last column named ```alps``` is the average of the ALPS index on the left and right side.
+- UPDATE 05-28-2025: the ROIs files will be available in the output folder to facilitate QC.
+Both individual files for each ROI and a single files with all the ROIs combined (all_ROIs.nii.gz) will be available.
 - UPDATE 09-11-2024: an additional ```csv``` file named ```fa+md_alps.csv``` located in ```alps.stat``` folder in the output directory is generated.
 This file includes the same ```id``` header as the main output ```alps.csv``` and the fractional anisotrophy (FA) and mean diffusivity (MD) measured in the same exact ROIs used for the ALPS index, on both sides.
 The last 2 columns are the average measures of the FA and MD on the left and right side of the projection fibers and the left and right side of the association fibers.
 - DTI FITTING outputs: these ```.nii.gz``` files are the outputs from the FSL command ```dtifit``` and their names start with ```dti_```
 - ALPS tensor files: ```dxx.nii.gz```,```dyy.nii.gz```, and ```dzz.nii.gz``` are the tensor files used for the calculation of the ALPS index.
 If the analysis is done on a template space, the corresponding files transformed to the template space will be also output.